Laws & Rules

 On this page:

 - ATV Registration Fees and Age Requirements

 - Summary of Penalties for ATV

 The season registration for an ATV is valid for one year, commencing on July 1st of each year.
-Fees listed below do not include the agent fee.
+Fees listed below include the agent fee.

 During Free ATV weekend a nonresident may operate in Maine on an ATV that is not registered in Maine if the nonresident's ATV has a valid registration from another state or Canadian province.

-Resident means a citizen of the United States or an alien who has been domiciled in the state for one year who:
+Resident means a citizen of the United States or a person who is not a citizen of the United States who has been domiciled in the State for one year who:

 - If registered to vote, is registered in this state.

 - If licensed to drive a motor vehicle, has made application for or possesses a motor vehicle operator's license issued by the state.